mciciliato/One_Piece_anime.github.io/README.md

-# One Piece Anime Reviews
+# One Piece Anime Review

 ## The project
 This project’s goal was to analyze IMDb reviews for the One Piece anime and the series duration. </br>